 Ready to buy a home?
 Buying a home is one of the most significant financial decisions you’ll make in your lifetime.
 But do you know how to handle this delicate time?
 It’s good to keep in mind some tips that can help you choose the mortgage that best suits you & make your life easier.

 For example, do not get carried away by ultra-low mortgage rates because sometimes this can hide some high fees.
-Always ask the bank to provide you with the loan agreement and vet it carefully, remember to consult the Closing Disclosure document in the notary before signing.
+Always ask the bank to provide you with the loan agreement and read it carefully, remember to consult the Closing Disclosure document in the notary before signing.

 Do not choose a mortgage based only on low rates.

-Also take into consideration the fees charged in case of total or partial cancellation, depreciation, conversion in case of extension of the terms and so on.
+Also take into consideration the fees charged in case of total or partial cancellation, depreciation, conversion in case of extension of the terms, and so on.

-Remember that after the sentence 705/2015 of December 23, 2015, the financial institution can’t force the customer to take charge of all these costs, although in reality, this is the majority of the cases.
+Remember that after sentence 705/2015 of December 23, 2015, the financial institution can’t force the customer to take charge of all these costs, although in reality, this is the majority of the cases.
 Keep in mind that you can ask for a refund later, to do so make sure to record your disagreement with the notary before signing anything.

 Requests to the bank the Loan Estimate (oferta vinculante de la hipoteca).